yeehaa123/elab/Amsterdam-Science-And-Innovation-Award.md

 3.**Societal and/or commercial benefit: which specific problem can be psolved with your idea?** (Text: max 300 words)

 Jobs related to the humanities nowadays strongly rely on digital tools, in terms of communication, collaboration, documentation, vizualization or analysis.
-Coding the Humanities will prepare students to understand these digital instruments already during their studies, instead of having to aquire these skills on the job.
-Moreover the students will be aquianted with the new forms of collaboration and ICT based knowledge production that are increasingly adopted by companies in the creative industries. //no proof for that yet//
+Coding the Humanities prepares students not only to understand but to form these digital instruments already during their studies.
+It will therefore enable students to develop new research questions and keep pace with the rapid change in their research environment.

-Employers in the creative industries sector can benefit from the synergy effects of this double skillset and do not have to rely mere on ITC experts.
-At the same time due to the use of open license like creative commons, the project provides links to integrate SMEs as well as social and civic movements.
+Humanities students catch up with working methods already successfully applied at many companies.
+They learn to handle and understand the digital tools now essential to the work flow in modern SMEs.
+Thus CtH diminishes the knowledge gap between reseach/studies and the working world and hence makes humanities students more employable.
+At the same time employers in the creative industries sector can benefit from the synergy effects of this double skillset.

+Private partners or companies in gerneral terms can engage with the project on various levels.
+They can co-create a learning environment that meets humanities research needs, but is potentially open for the inclusion of and cooperation with a large group of programmes and amateurs who what to learn programming.
+They can supply data sets the programmes can experiment and work with and they can develop own projects by utilizing the code the students created.

+Finally, CtH is also a modest attempt to close the digital divide //[footnote]// that eventually attempts to empower more people, young and old, to work with data increasingly made accessible by museums, archives, libraries, municipals or governments.
 In its ideal form it enlightens a gerneral puplic and build the foundation for self-educational structures in which projects can develop according to needs and insterests of students and society.

-students can program instruments that enable them to find new perspectives for humnanities research, comprehend and analyze the technological innovations that affect this field, can keep pace with the rapid change in their research environment

-humanities students catch up with working methods already successfully applied at many companies.
-They learn to handle and understand the digital tools now essential to the work flow in modern companies
-- the knowledge gap between reseach/studies and the working world
-- become more employable

-a modest attempt to close the digital divide [footnote] that eventually attempts to empower more people young and old to work with data increasingly made accessible by museums, archives, libraries, municipals or governments.

-companies can engage...helping to create a learning environment that meets humanities research needs, but is potentially open for the inclusion of and cooperation with a large group of programmes and amateurs who what to learn programming.
-They can supply data sets the programmes can experiment and work with, they can develop own projects by utilizing the code the students created.

 4.**Application: which application do you envisage?**